JetBrains/teamcity-documentation/topics/jira-cloud-integration.md

 ## Jira Cloud Integration Settings

-To set up this feature:

-1. Select the required [connection to Jira Cloud](jira.md) from those available among all parent projects.
+To set up this feature, select the required [connection to Jira Cloud](jira.md) from those available among all parent projects.
-2. Select an environment type (for example, _testing_ or _production_).
-3. Enter an environment name.

-The environment options are required to show the deployment information in Jira Cloud.
+For a deployment build configuration, specify an environment type (for example, _testing_ or _production_) and an environment name.
+These options are required to show the deployment information in Jira Cloud.

 ## Viewing Build Statuses in Jira Cloud